ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/instances.md

 # Instances

-These are traditional compute servers for running windows and linux operating systems to host most workloads.
+VPC Instances are virtual devices that provide the same functionality as physical hardware but are more portable, more secure, and easier to manage.
+They can run a variety of operating systems and applications to host most workloads.

+On your ANS Portal you will find your instances listed under the Compute section of the main navigation bar.

 ### How do Instances work
-Our instances use either UKFast managed images or you can create private images from our managed images to run either a vanilla operating system or an image with pre-defined software installed.
+Our instances use either ANS managed images or you can create private images from our managed images to run either a vanilla operating system or an image with pre-defined software installed.
 When launching an instance, you will select the VPC, router and network to connect it to and also define the compute & storage that exactly fits your needs (no flavours here).

 ### Launching an Instance (not from marketplace)